nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ## Track items, overlay classes and Track Finder

-When you use the Studio add-on for NVDA, you may have noticed that you can perform certain commands while focused on track items, and that the command to find tracks is same as that of find command in web browsers.
+While using the add-on, you may have noticed that you can perform certain commands while focused on track items, and that the command to find tracks is same as that of find command in web browsers.
 If you are curious about these, then this section will let you see how it works.
 But first, we need to go over some more facts about NVDA screen reader, this time we'll talk about objects.

 ### Important facts about NVDA's use of objects